 Subscriptions to journals, databases, ebook subject collections and other online resources (excluding single ebook titles) may be requested for learning & teaching and research.
 Please note that we cannot usually order licensed software, audio visual material which cannot be loaned, or material which needs to be hosted on a server.

-When choosing which eresources to purchase, we ask you to provide a case via our online request form.
+When choosing which eresources to purchase, we ask you to provide a case via our online request form (currently closed for review).
 We also look at a number of criteria that will affect access, such as compatibility with Library Search, usage statistics provision and how many users can access the resource.
 Journals will normally only be purchased if available electronically.

 Eresource subscriptions often attract yearly price increases, which have an ongoing effect on our budget for resources.
 For these eresources, we assign priorities and purchase as many as we can with any annual budget uplift.
 For lower cost items, it may be possible to offset costs by cancelling lesser used items in consultation with Institutes.

 Here is a summary of our process to help with your planning: